 - If the consequences are unacceptable, either mitigate the risks, or stop operations

-For NOAA small boat operations, a complete Operational Risk Management plan has two elements:
+For NOAA small boat operations, a complete Operational Risk Management plan has three elements:

-- The Risk Assessment must be placed within the Small Boat Operations Manual
+- The Baseline and Mission Risk Assessments must be placed within the Small Boat Operations Manual

-- The , is the method used to conduct an operational risk assessment
+- The NOAA Small Boat Operational Risk Assessment (GAR) Form, is the method used to conduct an operational risk assessment

 - The GAR is completed prior to leaving the pier or ship

-- The specific risks found in the Annual Risk Assessment are used to assess each category contained within the GAR
+- The specific risks found in the Baseline and Mission Rick Assessments are used to assess each category contained within the GAR

-To report an near miss or accident, use the SECO reporting link.
-Log into the secure site using NOAA email credentials.
-The reporting link is on the right hand side under "Report Accidents and Hazzards."
+To report a near miss or accident, use the NOAA Safety Incident Reporting System.
+Log in to the secure site using NOAA email credentials.